 Similarly, we evaluate the overlap for the Flower hypergraph family $Fl_n$ on $n$ vertices as shown in Fig. $\ref{fig:fig7}$ and inspired by Ref. \cite{andreotti2022}, with one qubit sharing more than one hyperedge, for whom we find the following equation:

 where $\tilde{F}$ are the spanning subhypergraphs of the Flower hypergraph on $n$ vertices $Fl_{n}$.
 Note that the Clover and Flower hypergraphs coincide for the case of $3$ qubits.

-In Fig. \ref{fig:fig8}, we plot $O(\rho_{Cl_{n}}^p)$ as a function of the randomization parameter for Clover hypergraphs, and in the Fig. \ref{fig:fig9} for flower hypergraphs.
-The $p_w$ obtained in these graphics are displayed in Table \ref{tab:tab2}.
-We emphasize the fact that the expectation value for the Clover hypergraphs shows a similar $p_w$ for greater values of $n$.
+In Fig. \ref{fig:fig8}, we plot $O(\rho_{Cl_{n}}^p)$ as a function of the randomization parameter for Clover hypergraphs, and in Fig. \ref{fig:fig9} for Flower hypergraphs.
+The $p_w$ obtained in these graphs are shown in Table \ref{tab:tab2}.
+We emphasize the fact that the expectation value for the Clover hypergraphs shows a similar $p_w$ for higher values of $n$.
 On the other hand, the Flower hypergraph states present entanglement for lower probabilities, possibly related to the topology of the hypergraphs, where the failure of one gate does not affect as many qubits as the Clover family.
-In this sense, we could suggest the flower hypergraph is more robust than the Clover hypergraph.
+In this sense, we could suggest that the Flower hypergraph is more robust than the Clover hypergraph.